Jerk of All Trades

-Jerk of All Trades is a studio album by New York City punk rock band Lunachicks.
-It was released in 1995 by Go-Kart Records and was produced by Ray Martin.
+Jerk of All Trades is the third studio album by the American punk rock band Lunachicks, released on May 1, 1995, through Go-Kart Records.
+It was the first album to feature Chip English on drums.

 Critical reception

 Entertainment Weekly called Jerk of All Trades "an album of punkoid riffs and comic, melodic choruses."
-Imbeciles at Trouser Press wrote: "Inoffensive songs of varying seriousness about pets, dolls, adolescent pranks and reproductive rights ... give the album a conceptual variety thoroughly blunted by the stultifying sameness of the music, a relentless barrage that furiously digs itself down a boring hole."
+Trouser Press wrote: "Inoffensive songs of varying seriousness about pets, dolls, adolescent pranks and reproductive rights ... give the album a conceptual variety thoroughly blunted by the stultifying sameness of the music, a relentless barrage that furiously digs itself down a boring hole."
 The Sun Sentinel wrote that "roaring guitars and screaming vocals make for a noisy full-length disc, but it's fun in an infantile way."
 The Deseret News deemed the album "filled with image-altering guitars and hyper-intense arrangements."

 The A.V.
 Club called the title track "arguably Lunachicks’ greatest song."

 Track listing

 For track 11, "Jerk of All Trades," trumpet is played by Tommy Kennedy.